M-F-Tushar/Data-Structures-and-Algorithms-Python/10 - OOP Concepts - Classes, Objects, Attributes and Methods/README.md

 # Object-Oriented Programming (OOP) Concepts

-This guide organizes the key concepts of Object-Oriented Programming (OOP) into a structured format, based on the provided documents.
+This guide organizes the key concepts of Object-Oriented Programming (OOP) into a structured format.
 It covers the motivation for using OOP, fundamental concepts (class, object, attribute, method), and practical implementation in Python, including examples and exercises.
-Each section includes detailed explanations to ensure clarity, especially for beginners.

 ---